All Episodes

 So that checks that box off.

-And then women like they kind of more HGTV, the brightness, the cleanliness.
+And then women, like they kind of more HGTV, the brightness, the cleanliness.

 It keeps it, it's easy to clean.

-So there was that era of both.
+So there was that era.

-Yeah, there was that era of like wacky stuff on the walls nonstop, like, you know, chilies and Applebee's and all that.
+Yeah, there was that era of like wacky stuff on the walls nonstop, like, you know, chilies and Applebees and all like the walls were just, you couldn't see a single square inch of like uncovered wall space.

 But I never got that vibe from Cracker Barrel because it was so dimly lit.

-You know, it felt like you were just in a barn or you were just, I mean, this thing, you weren't, you were just kind of taking it in.
+You know, it felt like you were just in a barn or you were just in this thing.

-You were happy to get your, your bacon and eggs and get on with, you know, after church or head to church or whatever the case was.
+You were happy to get your bacon and eggs and get on with, you know, after church or head to church or whatever the case was.

 I don't know.